Komposten/TetraColourSpace/README.md

 ```

 ### Keybindings
-Key-bindings are set using `config.ini`, placed next to the .jar-file.
-See `desktop/config.ini` for a list of all commands.
+Key-bindings are set using a `config.ini` file, placed next to the .jar-file.
+See [`desktop/config.ini`](desktop/config.ini) for a list of all commands.
 Available key-codes can be found here: [LibGDX key strings](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/Input.java#L253).

-If the config-file is missing, the following defaults are used:
+If the config file is missing, the following defaults are used:

 **Free camera control**
 - `W/A/S/D`: forward, backward, left and right along the XZ-plane